 Make your Own Float

-When carp fishing, you need insight and creativity.
-That applies to both static fishing and float fishing.
-This way you can also make your own floats.
-Do you want to make a long or short float?
-Or a short or long stem above the float body?
+In carp fishing, insight and creativity play a big role, both in static fishing and float fishing.
+A great example of this is making your own floats.
+Do you want a long or a short float?
+Or a stem that's shorter or longer above the buoyant body?
 Anything is possible!
-In this article, I will explain step-by-step how to do that.
+In this article, I'll show you step by step how to make your own float.

 By Tjebbe Pieters